savonet/book/installation.md

 You can answer yes to all the questions it asks (if it complains about the absence of `bwrap`, either install it or add the flag `--disable-sandboxing` to the above command line).
-Next you should install a recent version of the OCaml compiler
+Next thing, you should install a recent version of the OCaml compiler by running

 ```
-opam switch create 4.11.1
+opam switch create 4.13.0
 ```

-It does take some minutes, because it compiles OCaml, so get prepared to have a coffee.
+It does take a few minutes, because it compiles OCaml, so get prepared to have a coffee.

 ### Installing Liquidsoap

-Once this is done, a typical installation of Liquidsoap with support for mp3 encoding/decoding and icecast is done by executing:
+Once this is done, a typical installation of Liquidsoap with support for mp3 encoding/decoding and Icecast is done by executing:

 ```
 opam depext  taglib mad lame cry samplerate liquidsoap
 opam install taglib mad lame cry samplerate liquidsoap
 ```